lydiaYchen/PerfEvaluation-IN4215/project.md

 ## Grading breakdown
 - Final report: 80%
-- 15 min project presenation: 20 %
+- 15 min project presentation: 20 %

 ## Evaluation criteria

 - The novelty of project
-- The rigorous of applying quantiative methods
+- The rigorous of applying quantitative methods
 - The performance improvement of the proposed solution
 - The completeness of report